 Make it a little harder for yourself by refusing to store your card information on any shopping site.
 Force yourself to get up, get the card and punch in all those numbers every time you want to make a purchase.
 It’ll make buying online feel inconvenient, and may be enough to have you think twice.

 7. Change how you socialize

-Finally, you may find you spend a lot of money not because you love shopping but because you tend to socialize in situations that lead to shopping.
+Finally, you might spend a lot of money not because you love shopping but because you tend to socialize in situations that lead to shopping.
 Maybe shopping is just what you and your friends do on the weekend.
 Or perhaps you take your kids to the play area at the mall because it’s convenient, but you inevitably end up browsing a few stores and leaving with a few bags.

 Rather than hit the stores during your free time, look for other ways to socialize with your friends and family.
 Find a nature center with trails to walk, see if the local library has any interesting upcoming workshops, or invite your friends for a night in with pizza and a movie you’ve rented.

-For everyone else, how do you stop yourself from making impulse buys?
+How do you stop yourself from making impulse buys?
 Let us know in the comments below or on our Facebook page.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.